 Liam Devlin, Martin Brosnan, and Frank Barry are ruthless, highly trained killers.
 All three are veterans of the IRA, but their paths have diverged widely by 1979.
 Devlin, now sixty-one years of age and still a believer in the cause of a united Irish nation, surfaces from time to time on university campuses in Ireland and the United States, where he is an occasional professor of English literature.
 Brosnan, convicted four years earlier in France in a near-successful attempt to assassinate Charles de Gaulle, has been confined to a cell on Belle Isle in the Mediterranean, the successor to the notorious Devil’s Island.
 For his part, Barry has turned mercenary.
 His current employer is the KGB.
+And he might have some connection to the Corsican mob.

 The IRA was yesterday’s ISIS